Stryker's Choice

 About

 The charming picture below is the first image in the Hole-punched Gallery, no 0001, or more officially LC-USF33-002017-M3.
-Robert Herringshaw gave this image the title of ‘Resettlement children, Ozark Mountains, Arkansas.’
-It was captured by Arthur Rothstein in August 1935.
+The curator gave this anonymous discarded hole-punched picture, the title of ‘Resettlement children, Ozark Mountains, Arkansas.’
+The image was captured by Arthur Rothstein in August 1935.

-Click on the image in the Gallery and more information is revealed.
-Click again on the blue LOC Library link and you will be taken directly to Library of Congress online Catalogue where further information becomes available.
-One is hardly surprised to learn that several of the photographers that Stryker employed in 1935, took grave exception to having holes punched in their work.
+Click on the image in ‘Gallery’ and more information will be revealed.
+Click again on the blue LOC Library link and you will be taken directly to Library of Congress online catalogue, here still more information becomes available.
+One is hardly surprised to learn that several of the photographers that Stryker employed in 1935, took great exception to having holes punched in their work.

-“Who knows how valuable they might be in the future” (Ben Shahn, the artist and photographer)
+“Who knows how valuable they (the negatives) might be in the future” (Ben Shahn, artist and FSA photographer)

-It is now 2025 and the future has already arrived.
-Robert Herringshaw, with the aid of AI empowered software, has filled the holes in all 4225 negatives that Stryker made.
-All that was once lost has now been regained and pictures that never were, re-imagined.
+It is now 2026 and the future has already arrived.
+The curator, with the aid of AI enhanced software by Pincel, has filled all the holes that Stryker made in the 4225 negatives that he ‘killed’.

-Enter the ‘Restored Gallery ‘ and enjoy them as they were originally meant to be.
-In addition, the images are also available as negatives in the Restored Negatives Gallery which interactive and provides further information.
+Enter the ‘Restored Gallery’ and enjoy the images as they were originally might have been.
+In addition, these images are also available as negatives in the Restored Negatives Gallery.
+This gallery is interactive and provides more information still.